exasol/ai-lab/doc/developer_guide/aws.md

 shared permission block below, and the release role should get the same block plus one additional release-only permission.

+The release workflow also requests a 5-hour OIDC session from `aws-actions/configure-aws-credentials` so the long running test release can complete stack cleanup before the temporary credentials expire.
+The CI workflow uses a shorter session because it finishes much faster.

 Shared permissions used by AWS CI and release:

 ```json